Concordium/concordium-dapp-examples/testnet-faucet/README.md

 ```

 Note: The values `3x00000000000000000000FF` for `NEXT_PUBLIC_CLOUDFLARE_TURNSTILE_SITE_KEY` and `1x0000000000000000000000000000000AA` for `CLOUDFLARE_TURNSTILE_SECRET` are provided by Cloudflare for testing purposes.
 They work correctly in a local environment.
 For setting up the Cloudflare Turnstile service in production, please refer to this [guide](docs/turnstile/SETUP.md).

+## Available Scripts

+This project includes several Yarn scripts to streamline development and production tasks.
+Below is a description of each script:

+- **`yarn dev`**: Runs the development server using Next.js.
+Use this script during development to see your changes live.
+  The development server will be available at `http://localhost:3000` by default.

+- **`yarn build`**: Compiles and optimizes your application for production.
+Run this script before deploying your project.

+- **`yarn start`**: Starts the optimized application in production mode.
+This requires running `yarn build` beforehand.

+- **`yarn lint`**: Analyzes your codebase for potential errors and enforces coding standards using ESLint.

+Feel free to use these scripts as part of your development workflow!